 Borrowing privileges are available to the following groups:

 The loan period for circulating materials is four weeks.
 Students must have their Banner ID number in order to check out materials.
 Items may be renewed in person, by phone, or online.
-Before renewing materials online for the first time, you will need to obtain your user name and PIN from Circulation staff.
+Before renewing materials online for the first time, you will need to use your Banner ID and obtain a PIN from Circulation staff.
 Please call 919-530-5189 to obtain this information.

 There are three ways to renew general collection* books: